Los Trancos is one of the Open Space preserves, the previous ones that w

 At this station too we saw the bench like feature.

-Along the trail the docent pointed out canyon oak, black oak trees, tan oak trees as well as Yerba buena herb(mint family), bay tree, red maid, hounds tongue (since the leaves are furry and have shape of a dog's tongue), poison oak etc. We also saw a tree with hollow trunk which was still alive because its cambium was still intact.
+out canyon oak, black oak trees, tan oak trees as well as Yerba buena herb(mint family), bay tree, red maid, hounds tongue (since the leaves are furry and have shape of a dog's tongue), poison oak etc. We also saw a tree with hollow trunk which was still alive because its cambium was still intact.
 The docent mentioned that in sudden oak death, the sapwood and cambium are destroyed and hence the tree dies.

 This trail is fun and educational and we are looking forward to go again.
 The only caveat is the uphill drive on winding Page Mill road.